Jacky1128/academic_homepage/content/post/snacks-details-of-backpropagation/index.md

 As aforementioned, how to learn robust contextual image patterns effectively is one of the main theme of high-quality visual representation learning.
 In this section, I first categorize two types of significant operations that are bound up with the expression capacities: *regionality perception* and *context aggregation*.
 Here, we assume the input feature $X$ and the output $Z$ are in the same shape $\mathbb{R}^{C\times H\times W}$.

-### 2.1.1 Regionality Perception
+#### 2.1.1 Regionality Perception

 Since raw images are redundant signals, operations armed with local and structural inductive biases are fundamental components in DNNs, which ensure efficiency and stability during training.
 I would summarize these operations and network modules that *statically* extract contextual features as *regionality perception* and define it as $Z = \mathcal{S}(X, W)$, where $\mathcal{S}(\cdot,\cdot)$ can be an arbitrary binary operator (e.g., dot-product, convolution, element-wise product) and $W$ denotes the learnable weight.
 Instances of *regionality perception* are locally connected and weight-sharing on different positions, such as all kinds of convolutions and even non-parametric operations like pooling.
 The convolution operation is the most commonly used and thoroughly studied, balancing the efficiency vs. accuracy trade-off.
-Convolution can be written as $Z = \mathcal{S}(X, K)$, where $\mathcal{S}(\cdot,\cdot)$ is the convolution and the kernel $K\in \mathbb{R}^{M\times C\times k\times k}$ consists $M$ filters.
+For intance, a convolutional layer can be written as $Z = \mathcal{S}(X, K)$, where $\mathcal{S}(\cdot,\cdot)$ is the convolution and the kernel $K\in \mathbb{R}^{M\times C\times k\times k}$ consists $M$ filters.
 To further boost the representation abilities, considerable efforts are spared to make convolution-based regionality perception lighter and more flexible.
 Some works tend to factorize vanilla convolution into depthwise (DW) and pointwise (PW) counterparts concerning the latency/accuracy trade-off.

-### 2.1.2 Context Aggregation
+#### 2.1.2 Context Aggregation

 Apart from *static* neighborhood correlations, high-level semantic context modelling is also vital for sound representation learning.